scp756-221/course-site/docs/a3/page.md

 ...
 ~~~

 where `s2` is the name we assigned the container when we created it via the `--name` parameter of `docker container run`.
-This is the log we saw in the previous exercises, with the unique code on the first line.
+This is the log we saw in the previous assignments, with the unique code on the first line.

 **Aside:** With some work, you could configure the `docker` client on your local machine to pull the logs directly from the remote EC2 instance.
 But that is tricky---more security permissions---so we'll just use the client directly on the EC2 instance.
 When we move to Kubernetes in the next assignment however, running the client directly on the remote instance will not be an option.